raphlinus/raphlinus.github.io/_posts/2018-12-28-bezier-arclength.markdown

     let est_err = 0.06 * (lp - lc) * (x * x + y * y).powi(2);
 ```

-Here the `lp` and `lc` variables represent the length of the perimeter and chord; these ideas are borrowed from the Greveson paper, and including that gives us a tighter bound for values near the bottom edge of our plot.
+Here the `lp` and `lc` variables represent the length of the perimeter and chord; these ideas are borrowed from the Gravesen paper, and including that gives us a tighter bound for values near the bottom edge of our plot.
 Other than that, it's basically the norm of the second derivative raised to the power that matches the scaling of our quadrature.

 One good way to validate such a function is scatter plots; for each point we plot the estimated error on the x axis, and the actual error on the y axis.
 No point is allowed to be above the x=y line, and ideally every point is pretty close to it.
 Let's see how we did: